Skip to main content

 True wellness initiatives accommodate biological diversity rather than penalizing it.

 The ADA requires that participation in any wellness program that includes medical examinations or disability-related inquiries be voluntary.
 It also mandates that employers provide reasonable accommodations to allow employees with disabilities to participate fully.
-GINA restricts employers from using in employment decisions and places strict limits on the collection of genetic information, including family medical history, within wellness programs.
+GINA restricts employers from using genetic information in employment decisions and places strict limits on the collection of genetic information, including family medical history, within wellness programs.

 These three legal frameworks create a safety net, ensuring that the deeply personal data revealed in a wellness context is protected from misuse.
 The following table delineates their distinct yet overlapping roles in safeguarding your journey toward better health.